Richard "Dick" Bong was one of the most successful fighter pilots his commanding officers had ever seen before dying in a test flight in August 1945.

-Along the way, Bong formed a deep friendship with fellow ace Maj.
-Thomas J. Lynch.
+Along the way, Captain Dick Bong formed a deep friendship with fellow ace Major Thomas J. Lynch.
 Both men could fly whenever they wanted to as they didn’t have an affiliation with one fighter group.
 In March 1944, Bong took off on a mission with Lynch in his new silver-aluminum P-38 nicknamed Marge, named after Bong’s longtime love.

 As the pair approached Aitape Harbor in New Guinea, Lynch’s P-38 caught small arms fire in his engines.
 Bong radioed to his buddy to bail out, but it was too late.
 Lynch’s plane exploded seconds after he ejected, and Bong had to return his own plane to the base as one engine had already failed.

 Later that year, Richard Bong increased his enemy kills to 28.
 At this point, he surpassed the enemy kill rate of Eddie Rickenbacker, who downed 26 enemy kills during World War I. Rickenbacker sent the new Ace of Aces a personal message of congratulations.

 By April 1944, he earned a promotion to major and was sent back to the home front in Texas to train incoming pilots on P-38s.
 In September of that year, Bong returned to the Pacific because the lure of flying combat missions was too great.
 Clearly, Bong’s commanders felt he was more valuable on the front lines.